Horticulture Education Series

 Register Online

-Tree Biology with University of Idaho Extension Educator Susan Bell.
 Get the dirt on soil and plant interactions.
-Learn the basics of caring for the soil as well as basic plant structures and walk away with a growing understanding on how to manage soil and proper tree care for healthier, longer living trees.
+Learn the basics of caring for the soil as well as basic plant structures.
+You’ll walk away with a growing understanding on how to manage soil and proper tree care for healthier, longer living trees.

 green tree leaves

-Casey Branning has extensive experience in pruning fruit trees.
 Knowing how and when to prune for fruit is much different than pruning an ornamental tree.
+If you have a fruit tree, this is the class for you!

 apple on a tree

-Tree Pruning class with Jake Kite from Kite in a Tree LLC, will address much more than just cutting off branches.
-Incorrect pruning can cause serious problems for your trees and consequently you.
-Learn the correct way to make a pruning cut, the tree’s response to the cuts you make and how to prune for the long-term health and beauty of your trees.
+This class addresses more than just cutting off branches.
+Incorrect pruning can cause serious problems for your trees.
+Learn the correct way to make a pruning cut, the tree’s response to the cuts and how to prune for the long-term health and beauty of your trees.

 tree branch